-- Take montelukast sodium tablets 1 time each day, in the evening.
-Continue to take montelukast sodium tablets every day for as long as your healthcare provider prescribes it, even if you have no asthma symptoms. - Tell your healthcare provider right away if your asthma symptoms get worse, or if you need to use your rescue inhaler medicine more often for asthma attacks. - Do not take montelukast sodium tablets if you need relief right away from a sudden asthma attack.
-If you get an asthma attack, you should follow the instructions your healthcare provider gave you for treating asthma attacks. - Always have your rescue inhaler medicine with you for asthma attacks. - Do not stop taking or lower the dose of your other asthma medicines unless your healthcare provider tells you to.
+- Take Montelukast Sodium 1 time each day, in the evening.
+Continue to take Montelukast Sodium every day for as long as your healthcare provider prescribes it, even if you have no asthma symptoms. - Tell your healthcare provider right away if your asthma symptoms get worse, or if you need to use your rescue inhaler medicine more often for asthma attacks. - Always have your rescue inhaler medicine with you for asthma attacks. - Continue to take your other asthma medicines as prescribed unless your healthcare provider tells you to change how you take these medicines.

-For patients 6 years of age and older for the prevention of exercise-induced asthma:
+For people 6 years of age and older for the prevention of exercise-induced asthma:

-- Take montelukast sodium tablets at least 2 hours before exercise. - Always have your rescue inhaler medicine with you for asthma attacks. - If you take montelukast sodium tablets every day for chronic asthma or allergic rhinitis, do not take another dose to prevent exercise-induced asthma.
-Talk to your healthcare provider about your treatment for exercise-induced asthma. - Do not take 2 doses of montelukast sodium tablets within 24 hours (1 day).
+- Take Montelukast Sodium at least 2 hours before exercise. - Always have your rescue inhaler medicine with you for asthma attacks. - If you take Montelukast Sodium every day for chronic asthma or allergic rhinitis, do not take another dose to prevent exercise-induced asthma.
+Talk to your healthcare provider about your treatment for exercise-induced asthma. - Do not take 2 doses of Montelukast Sodium within 24 hours (1 day).

-For adults and children 2 years of age and older with seasonal allergic rhinitis, or for adults and children 6 months of age and older with perennial allergic rhinitis:
+For anyone 2 years of age and older with seasonal allergic rhinitis, or for anyone 6 months of age and older withperennial allergic rhinitis:

-• Take montelukast sodium tablets 1 time each day, at about the same time each day.
+• Take Montelukast Sodium 1 time each day, at about the same time each day.